Yang Dong-geun: Career

 His comeback project after being discharged from the military was the film Grand Prix with Kim Tae-hee.
 He was cast as male lead Lee Woo-suk after Lee Joon-gi had to pull out when the Military Manpower Administration declined his application to postpone enlistment for military service.

 On October 18 to November 23, 2008, he acted in the musical Mine with singer Kangta.
 The musical follows the true life story of Lieutenant Lee Jong-myung, who lost his legs in a land mine explosion near the demilitarized zone in June 2000, when he saved fellow soldier, Sul Dong-seob, from a minefield.

 In 2016, he and his daughter Yang Joy joined as a member of KBS variety show The Return of Superman.

 Philanthropy

-On February 8, 2023, Yang donated 10 million won to help 2023 Turkey–Syria earthquakes, by donating money through the Embassy of Turkey in South Korea.
+On February 8, 2023, Yang donated 10 million won to help people affected by the 2023 Turkey–Syria earthquakes, by donating money through the Embassy of Turkey in South Korea.

 Personal life

 Yang and his wife Park Ga-ram have two sons and a daughter.

-Yang majored in Theatrical Performance at Yong In University.
+Yang majored in Theatrical Performance at Yong in University.

 Yang enlisted for mandatory military service in May 2008 for 21 months of active duty.